 By taking an object oriented approach, M-LOOP can provide a lot more flexibility when controlling your experiment.
-For example if you wish to start up your experiment or perform some initial numerical analysis you can add a customized constructor or \\init\\ method for the class.
+For example if you wish to start up your experiment or perform some initial numerical analysis you can add a customized constructor or init method for the class.
 We consider this in the main example:

 '''

+#Declare your custom class that inherits from the Interface class

+class CustomInterface (mli.Interface):

+#Initialization of the interface, including this method is optional

+def init(self):

+#You must include the super command to call the parent class, Interface,...

+→ constructor

 super(CustomInterface, self).init()

 #Attributes of the interface can be added here

 #If you want to precalculate any variables etc. this is the place to do it

 #In this example we will just define the location of the minimum

 self.minimum\params = np.array([0,0.1,-0.1])

 #You must include the get_next_cost_dict method in your class

 #this method is called whenever M-LOOP wants to run an experiment

 def get_next_cost_dict(self,params_dict):

 #Get parameters from the provided dictionary

 params = params_dict['params']

-#Here you can include the code to run your experiment given a particular set.
+#Here you can include the code to run your experiment given a particular set,

-→of parameters

 #In this example we will just evaluate a sum of sinc functions

 cost = -np.sum(np.sinc(params - self.minimum_params))

 #There is no uncertainty in our result

 uncer = 0

 #The evaluation will always be a success

 bad = False

 #Add a small time delay to mimic a real experiment

 time.sleep(1)

 #The cost, uncertainty and bad boolean must all be returned as a dictionary

 #You can include other variables you want to record as well if you want

 cost_dict = {'cost':cost, 'uncer':uncer, 'bad':bad}

 return cost_dict

 '''